Tactical Vs Strategic IT Assets

 - Strategic assets need higher security than tactical assets because of the relative risk of damage should they be breached

 One point of view holds that a company’s operations may be data-centric or transaction-centric.
-This makes a difference in determining which IT assets are strategic and which are tactical.
+This makes a difference in determining which IT assets are tactical vs strategic.

 In the majority of companies, data is central to the business model.
 There are exceptions, but in general, it seems to be the case.
 A company like Bloomberg, Carfax, or Facebook accumulates massive amounts of data pertaining to a given domain and applies sophisticated analytics to help customers make informed decisions.
 The customers may differ…investors, car-buyers, advertisers…but the model is conceptually similar.